-- and debate, and reflection are essential elements of this principle.
-This active process of constructing meaning encourages lifelong learning. - 5) Providing integrative social studies instruction, which crosses disciplinary borders to explore issues and events, while using and reinforcing informational, technological, and application skills.
-This approach facilitates the study of the cultural and physical environment by making appropriate, meaningful, and evident connections to the human disciplines and to the concepts of time, space, continuity, and change. - 6) Providing issues-based social studies which considers the ethical dimensions of issues and addresses controversial topics.
+Element 5.
+Providing integrative social studies instruction, which crosses disciplinary borders to explore issues and events, while using and reinforcing informational, technological, and application skills.
+This approach facilitates the study of the cultural and physical environment by making appropriate, meaningful, and evident connections to the human disciplines and to the concepts of time, space, continuity, and change.

+Element 6.
+Providing issues-based social studies which considers the ethical dimensions of issues and addresses controversial topics.
 It encourages consideration of opposing points of view, respect for well-supported positions, sensitivity to cultural similarities and differences, and a commitment to social responsibility and action.

 Standard 4.
-The middle level teacher candidate will demonstrate knowledge and understanding of the learning context in the middle grades social studies classroom that is inclusive and inviting; emphasizes respect for diversity; encourages engagement and interactivity; uses relevant and significant resource-based learning; expands literacy through social studies; integrates technology and social studies; applies a variety of research-based instructional approaches and strategies; and assesses and evaluates student learning using a variety of research-based assessment strategies.
+Demonstrate a knowledge and understanding of the learning context of the middle grades social studies classroom that is inclusive and inviting, emphasizes respect for diversity, encourages engagement and interactivity, uses relevant and significant resource-based learning; expands literacy through social studies, integrates technology and social studies, applies a variety of instructional approaches and strategies, and assesses and evaluates student learning using a variety of research-based assessment strategies.

 Standard 5.
-The middle level teacher candidate will demonstrate a knowledge and understanding of and be able to teach the following social science disciplines at the middle level:
+Demonstrate a knowledge and understanding of and be able to-teach the following social science disciplines at the middle level:

-1) Civics
+Element 1.
+Civics